 |Here's a pop from my elephant gun....|

 So there you have it.
-There's very little wrong with Tremors and it's always a fun way to spent 95 minutes.
+There's very little wrong with Tremors and it's always a fun way to spend 95 minutes.
 It's a good old-fashioned dumb monster movie with a buncha likable characters, some good laughs, and mostly serviceable performances.
 The action set pieces are generally quite believable and grounded and they come about organically.
 Imagine if this were remade (Please for the love of fuck, don't remake Tremors!)?
 It'd be 135 minutes long, there'd be an extended 25-minute chase sequence through the desert and Val would kill one of the Graboids in a fistfight or something equally inane.
 I miss the days when action and horror movies were simple and to-the-point.

 That'll do it for this edition.
 Stay tuned at Enuffa.com for more Awesomely Shitty Movies!